-Kanutte Huse, Ph.D., joined the Irish lab in 2013 as a Visiting Research Scholar from the University of Oslo.
+Kanutte Huse, Ph.D., joined the Irish lab in 2013 for 1 year as a Visiting Research Scholar from the University of Oslo.

 Kanutte’s project used mass cytometry to study lymphoma B cell signaling and worked closely with Cara Wogsland to develop B cell mass cytometry panels.

 To date, Kanutte has co-authored 3 manuscripts resulting from her visit and collaboration with our group, including two senior / corresponding author papers in Journal of Immunology and Cytometry B, and a co-authored paper in Clinical Cancer Research (see below).

 Her Journal of Immunology paper used phospho-specific flow cytometry and high-dimensional mass cytometry (CyTOF) to compare signaling responses in mature human tonsillar B cells undergoing germinal center (GC) reactions.
 This first published mass cytometry study of primary human tonsillar germinal centers followed up on findings from Irish et al., PNAS 2010.